simplefoc/simplefoc.github.io/docs/simplefoc_library/practical/real_time_loop.md

 <blockquote class="info">
   <p class="heading">ℹ️ Which timer to use?</p>
   You can use any timer that is available on the microcontroller, but make sure not to use the timers that are used by the motor driver or the position sensor.
 For the STM32 family, the timers used with the PWM will be displayed in the serial monitor when you run the `motor.init()` function.
-You can aslo see the timers used by the pins in the docs (find your mcufamily and pins) [see here](https://docs.simplefoc.com/stm32pinouts/)
+You can also see the timers used by the pins in the docs (find your mcufamily and pins) [see here](https://docs.simplefoc.com/stm32pinouts/)
 </blockquote>